| Type: | Package |

 Details

-The function 'getLinearRegressions' fits simple linear regression models
+The function getLinearRegression fits simple linear

-either getAlphaMetrics
+output ('data') of either getAlphaMetrics or

-The typical model has the form 'metric ~ year'.
-Note that assemblages with
+getBetaMetrics function.
+The typical model has the form

-less than 3 time points and/or single species time series are removed.
+and/or single species time series are removed.

 Value

-Returns a single long 'data.frame' with results of linear regressions (slope, p-value, significance, intercept) for each 'assemblageID'.
+Returns a single long data.frame with results of linear

 Examples

-x <- data.frame(
+x <- gridding(BTsubset_meta, BTsubset_data) |>

-alpham <- getAlphaMetrics(x, "ABUNDANCE")
+alpham <- getAlphaMetrics(x, "BIOMASS")

-getLinearRegressions(x = alpham, divType = "alpha", pThreshold = 0.01)
+getLinearRegressions(x = alpham, pThreshold = 0.01) |> head(10)

-betam <- getBetaMetrics(x = x, "ABUNDANCE")
+betam <- getBetaMetrics(x = x, "BIOMASS")

 gridding BioTIME data